1

 Elliott, native pollinator ecologist

-Valuable insights into the problem space that we are not familar with.
-Provided insights into the mental models of gardenners.
+Valuable insights into the problem space that we are not familiar with.
+Provided insights into the mental models of gardeners.

 FIELD RESEARCH